 People with heightened gag reflexes or sensitive teeth have also been helped by sedation dentistry.
 In the same way that it dulls your responses to incoming sounds and sights, sedatives can dull physical sensitivity.
 Although not a replacement for local anesthetics when removing wisdom teeth or undergoing root canals, sedation can help with minor responses to physical stimulus.

 Points to Ponder When Considering Sedation Dentistry

 If you are considering sedation dentistry, it is important to share your medical history with your dentist.
 Although sedation dentistry is a safe process, it is a good idea to discuss with your dentist whether you are a candidate for it.
 Mention any preexisting medical conditions or medications that you are taking.
 It is also important to mention if you suffer from sleep apnea.

 Choosing your dentist carefully is important.
 When considering dentists, see how much experience they have using sedation.
 Any dentist is qualified to use it, but with practice comes a better technique.
 Find out also what dose is appropriate for your age and health, and whether it is within the dose recommended by the FDA.

-To learn more about how sedation dentistry can help you maintain your dental health in Tulsa, please call 918-528-3330 to make an appointment with Winters Dental Excellence today.
+To learn more about how sedation dentistry can help you maintain your dental health in Tulsa, please call 918-528-3330 to make an appointment today.